idleberg/web-porridge/README.md

 ### Methods

 The following methods are available for both, Web Storage and IndexedDB.
-However, the key difference is that the former API is synchronous, while the latter is asynchronous.
+However, the key difference is that the former API is synchronous, while the latter is _mostly_ asynchronous.

 #### getItem()